MateuszAmbrozy/WeatherAPI/README.md

 #### Data Display

 Data is displayed using a TreeView, which calculates the average temperature for cities based on the data available in the database.

----

-This documentation provides an overview of the WeatherDataApp's structure, functionality, and technology stack.
-It serves as a guide for understanding the application's components and their interactions.